New on Netflix April 2020 - all the shows and movies coming soon

 Friday 3rd April

-Coffee & Kareem Ed Helms and Taraji P Henson star in this original Netflix comedy film about a 12-year-old who accidentally involves his family in a secret criminal network
+Coffee & Kareem Ed Helms and Taraji P Henson star in this original Netflix comedy film about a 12-year-old who accidentally involves his family in a secret criminal network.
+Watch on Netflix

-Money Heist/La Casa de Papel part 4 Spanish crime drama series about a criminal mastermind returns for its fourth chapter
+Money Heist/La Casa de Papel part 4 Spanish crime drama series about a criminal mastermind returns for its fourth chapter.
+Watch on Netflix

 Ok, we guess we’ll just be incredibly stressed from now until 3 April after seeing this trailer for Money Heist pt4 pic.twitter.com/EW8YVdLRhc